 The Future Park Leaders of Emerging Change (FPL) is sponsored and managed by the National Park Service (NPS) and the University of Washington College of the Environment.

-Formerly known as the George Melendez Wright Initiative for Young Leaders in Climate Change, the 2018 FPL program introduces a broader focus to include resource management issues for which multiple global drivers of environmental change might be applicable.
+Formerly known as the George Melendez Wright Initiative for Young Leaders in Climate Change, the 2018 FPL program introduced a broader focus to include resource management issues for which multiple global drivers of environmental change might be applicable.
 This change is intended to support holistic, integrated management in parks, and better reflect the multidisciplinary operations of the National Park Service.

 About the National Park Service